Nacho Libre: Plot

-Ignacio is a cook for the Oaxaca monastery orphanage where he was raised.
-He dreams of becoming a luchador, but wrestling is strictly forbidden by the monastery as it is considered a sin of vanity.
+Ignacio is a friar and cook for the Oaxaca monastery orphanage where he himself was raised as an orphan.
+He dreams of becoming a professional wrestler, but wrestling is strictly forbidden by the monastery as it is considered a sin of vanity.
 Though Ignacio cares deeply for the orphans, he is unable to provide decent meals for them due to a lack of funds.
-He also struggles with his feelings for Sister Encarnación, a nun who has just arrived to teach at the orphanage.
+He also struggles with his feelings for Sister Encarnación, a nun who recently arrived to teach at the orphanage.
 One night, Ignacio is mugged of the orphanage's tortilla chips by a street thief.
-While on the way home, a dejected Ignacio is brightened up when he sees his idol, an enormous gold-masked luchador champion named Ramses, giving autographs and being bombarded by paparazzi in the streets, and at the same time, Ignacio sees a flyer for an amateur tag team wrestling match.
+On the way back to the orphanage, Ignacio sees his idol, an enormous gold-masked wrestler champion named Ramses, giving autographs and being bombarded by paparazzi in the streets, as well as a flyer for an amateur tag team wrestling match.

-The next day, following a disastrous lunch service, Ignacio has enough and decides to disregard the monastery's rules and become a luchador to make money.
-He finds the man that robbed him, an atheist named Steven, and convinces him to join him by promising to share the prize money if they win, so the two join the advertised local competition as tag partners.
-Ignacio fights with the moniker "Nacho" to keep his identity secret, while Steven adopts the name "Esqueleto" (skeleton).
+The next day, following a disastrous lunch service, a fed up Ignacio decides to disregard the monastery's rules by secretly becoming a wrestler to both fulfill his dream as well as to make money for the orphanage.
+He finds the man who robbed him, an atheist named Steven, and convinces him to join him by promising to share the prize money if they win.
+The two join the advertised match as tag partners.
+Ignacio fights under the moniker "Nacho" to keep his identity secret, while Steven adopts the name "Esqueleto" (skeleton).

-They lose their first match but still get paid, as wrestlers are entitled to a portion of the total revenue, and the crowd of the event was charmed by their performance.
-Following this round, Ignacio has Steven make him his own luchador costume for the next matches.
-They continue to wrestle every week, with Ignacio using the money to improve the orphans' lives but becoming frustrated that they can never win.
+They lose their first match but still get paid, as all wrestlers (or luchadores), win or lose, are entitled to a portion of the total revenue.
+As the spectators enjoyed their performance, they are encouraged to return.
+They continue to wrestle every week, with Ignacio using the money to improve the orphans' lives but becoming frustrated that they never win.
 Ignacio tries everything he can think of, including a folk remedy to acquire the powers of an eagle, but success still eludes them.
-He then seeks advice from Ramses himself, who arrogantly rebuffs him and the orphans.
-Undeterred, the duo infiltrates a party Ramses's manager holds for the best wrestlers in Mexico.
-They discover that in order to be considered a professional, one must be the last luchador standing in the ring at an upcoming free-for-all match.
-Their cover is blown when Steven encounters an overweight woman named Candidia who falls madly in love with him, to his horror, and when Ignacio, who got in by impersonating a member of a Mariachi band, tries to improvise a song for Ramses, but is rebuffed by Ramses once again and kicked out of the party alongside Steven.
-In the parking lot, they encounter a duo of rival wrestlers that slash Ignacio's tires, but are defeated by Steven throwing a corncob like a throwing knife into one of their eyes.
+He then attempts to seek advice from Ramses himself, but Ramses is vain and in no mood to support aspiring wrestlers.
+Undeterred, the duo crash a party that Ramses' manager holds for the best professional wrestlers in Mexico.
+They discover that, in order to be considered a professional, one must be the last luchador standing in the ring at an upcoming free-for-all match, then defeat Ramses in an exhibition match.

+Their cover is blown when Steven encounters an overweight woman named Candidia who falls madly in love with him causing him to flee in horror, and when Ignacio, who snuck into the party by impersonating a member of a mariachi band, tries to improvise a song for Ramses but is rebuffed by Ramses once again and kicked out of the party alongside Steven.
+Outside, they encounter a duo of rival luchadores who slash the tires of Ignacio's moped, but the rival are defeated when Steven throws an elote like a throwing knife into one of their eyes.